 Likewise, the modern workplace has seen incredible shifts due to technology.
 New job duties, expectations, and forms of communication are making an impact in every sector.
 Becoming digitally literate prepares learners for these changes and, perhaps more importantly, teaches them to become adaptable as new innovations arise.

 Digital literacy resources

 As you can see, digital literacy is crucial to academic success, particularly for first-generation college students.
 If you’re interested in learning more about the basics, check out the resources below:

-- GCF Global: GCF Global has offered free educational material for over a decade, and their offerings have only grown in those years.
+- GCF Global: GCF Global has offered free educational material for more than a decade.
 People seeking education and tutorials in tech-related issues — from general internet literacy to using specific types of applications — can find relevant instruction here.

-- DigitalLearn.org: A product of the Public Library Association, DigitalLearn.org is designed to teach users how to do specific actions online, as well as computer literacy basics.
-It includes guidance about navigating the web, recognizing scams, applying for jobs online, and many more topics.
+- org: A product of the Public Library Association, DigitalLearn.org is designed to teach users how to perform specific actions online, as well as provide instruction on the basics of computer literacysuch as guidance about navigating the web, recognizing scams, applying for jobs online, and many more topics.

 - Microsoft — Digital Literacy: Microsoft’s Digital Literacy Standard Curriculum teaches core information and communications technology concepts, covering computing and internet basics, how to use productivity programs, and an overview of how new technologies are shaping the world today.
 You can also earn a certificate for completing the modules.

 - US Digital Literacy: Educators and students alike can find valuable resources at US Digital Literacy.
 For instruction on digital learning and other 21st century skills, this is a good starting place for learning key terminology and concepts.